gspyadav/verizonmediacoding/README.md

 2. filePath is taken as a input to readFile() method and then use the return value of this method moviesList is used as a input to the next asynchronous call displayProcessor().

-3. Using thenAcceptAsync because we are not expecting any return value.
+3. Using "thenAcceptAsync" because we are not expecting any return value.

 4. Below is major logic where we calling readFile(filePath), and displayProcessor(moviesList) asynchronously.
 ```